 What's The Difference Between Wooden And Cotton Wicks:

 Let's begin by discussing the difference between the two types of wicks.

 A wooden wick provides a wide low flame versus a cotton wick has a skinner taller flame.
-You get a soft crackle in the back ground, and because they do provide a wider flame, your wax heats up faster which allows the candle to fill your room with appealing aroma in no time at all.
+You get a soft crackle in the background, and because they do give a broader flame, your wax heats up faster, which allows the candle to fill your room with an appealing aroma in no time at all.

 How Wooden Wicks Work:

 The mechanism is the same as our braided cotton wicks.
-The flame heats up the wax around the wick and then the wood pulls the melted wax up from the candle to the part that is on fire keeping a continuous flame.
+The flame heats the wax around the wick, and then the wood pulls the melted wax up from the candle to the part on fire, keeping a continuous flame.